An Overview of the Fantasy Sub-Genres

 High Fantasy

-High Fantasy is very similar to epic fantasy.
+High fantasy is very similar to epic fantasy.
 It takes place in a secondary world but the stakes are smaller and focus more on the characters and setting.
-Magic and fantastical elements are abundant in high fantasy, therefore these stories contain a lot of worldbuilding.
+Magic and fantastical elements are abundant in high fantasy which means these stories contain a lot of worldbuilding.

 Historical Fantasy

-Historical Fantasy takes place in a recognizable real world historical time period but the story is infused with magic.
-It mixes the Historical Fiction and the Fantasy genres to give us an alternate and more magical/supernatural version of real events.
+Historical fantasy takes place in a recognizable real world historical time period but the story is infused with magic.
+It mixes the historical fiction and the fantasy genres to give us an alternate and more magical/supernatural version of real events or time periods.

 Low Fantasy